 Meanwhile, if you live abroad, you will need to locate your nearest diplomatic mission, consulate, or embassy and apply there instead.

 It’s worthwhile noting that the entire process will be much faster if you apply in Croatia than abroad, but we do understand it’s not an option for many.

 Here are the documents that you will need to bring in (you must go in person):

 - A copy of your valid ID.

 - The application form.

-- Your birth certificate, no older than 6 months.
+- Your birth certificate (not older than 6 months).

 - Your Curriculum Vitae (CV, written out in Croatian).
 Your CV should include information about your education, employment, residence, marital status, children, parents, as well as any relatives who may have acquired Croatian citizenship.

 - A short explanation as to why you want this citizenship.
-State the reason for applying, explain who the Croatian relative on behalf of whom you’re applying and why they left the country.
+State the reason for applying, explain the Croatian relative on behalf of whom you’re applying, and why they left the country.

 - The Croatian citizenship certificate of the relevant ancestor.
 This is called domovnica.